fitzroyacademy/simple/README.md

-# WOWZERS, let's be simple.
+# WOWZERS, let's do the internet

-The simplest version of putting our things on the internet yet.
+This is a simple version of putting our things on the internet yet.
 Code like it's 1997, baby!
 YEOW!

 ## Installing: